bobalazek/babylon-boilerplate/README.md

 This is the class, that will supply your input manager with your bindings.
 View the `src/Framework/Input/Bindings/InputBindingsDefault` class as an example.

-### Scene
+### World

-All your scenes should go inside the `src/Game/Scenes/` directory.
-Your scene class needs to extend the `src/Framework/Scenes/Scene.ts`.
-Your scene should then include the following methods:
+All your worlds should go inside the `src/Game/Worlds/` directory.
+Your world class needs to extend the `src/Framework/Worlds/World.ts`.
+Your world should then include the following methods:

-* `Scene::start()` - This will be executed once everything is ready and loaded.
+* `World::start()` - This will be executed once everything is ready and loaded.
-* `Scene::load()` - Can/should be used when preloading assets/resources.
+* `World::load()` - Can/should be used when preloading assets/resources.
 Must always return a promise.
-* `Scene::update()` - This method is ran on every tick, so you can use it for things like the PlayerController.
+* `World::update()` - This method is ran on every tick, so you can use it for things like the PlayerController.

 ### Asset imports

 Because we always want to get the newest assets, especially when they change, we can do that easily by just adding the following:

-In your scene file, import the asset as following:
+In your world file, import the asset as following:

 ```javascript
 import vehicleModelAsset from '../../Resources/assets/models/vehicle.glb'; // returns a URL string